dustinpfister/blog_posts/_posts/threejs-sphere.md

 ### 6.1 - Positioning things on the surface of a sphere

-I have wrote a few threejs project examples and one of them was an example where I wanted to [position some mesh objects on the surface of a sphere](/2021/05/14/threejs-examples-position-things-to-sphere-surface/).
+I have wrote a few threejs project examples and one of them was an example where I wanted to [position some mesh objects on the surface of a sphere](/2021/05/14/threejs-examples-position-things-to-sphere-surface/), I might get around to coming up with a simple example of it that I will then write about in this post when it comes to editing, but for now there is just checking out that post.
 This proved to be a fun little example and I might apply what I learned making it for some additional future projects examples.
 I also have a number of other [posts on threejs project examples](/2021/02/19/threejs-examples/) in general that might also be work checking out when it comes to finding additional material to read with three.js.